cuckoosandbox/cuckoo/docs/book/src/usage/utilities.rst

       --resultserver RESULTSERVER
                             IP:Port of the Result Server.

 Distributed scripts
 ===================

+.. deprecated:: 2.0-rc2
+    Distributed Cuckoo has not been properly integrated yet in the Cuckoo Package.
+When that happens functionality from these scripts will likely be moved elsewhere.

 There are a couple of shell scripts used to automate distributed utility: